Make Grape Jelly Meatballs for your next party and watch them disappear. Guests love them!

-Like we said, they’re so easy to throw together and with only 4 ingredients (including the meatballs, which you can buy frozen or make your own basic (delicious!) meatballs or Gluten-free Meatballs), it doesn’t get much easier.
+Like we said, they’re so easy to throw together and with only 4 ingredients (including the meatballs, which you can buy frozen or make your own meatballs or Gluten-free Meatballs), it doesn’t get much easier.
 Traditionally, the only ingredients you need to add are grape jelly and chili sauce, but I changed it up and added in a little smoked paprika to give the dish a smoky flavor.
-The amount listed in the recipe is just enough to give a hint, so if you’re a big fan of smokey flavor, feel free to add a bit more!
+The amount listed in the recipe is just enough to give a hint, so if you’re a big fan of smoky flavor, feel free to add a bit more!

 The great thing about this recipe is how easy it is to just stick it in a crock pot, set and forget.
 (If you don’t have a slow cooker, we love this one.)
 I find it’s better to mix the sauce first to ensure that the grape jelly melts evenly and mixes together with the chili sauce and paprika, but if you’re short on time, you can absolutely dump everything in the slow cooker to let it mingle on its own!